EllaKaye/advent-of-code-website-template/README.md

 # Add a post for a new day
 aoc_new_day(1, 2022) # day 1 of 2022 (don't need to specify year for current year)

-# Get input for a day without greating a post
+# Get input for a day without generating a post
+# (i.e. no index.qmd or script.R in the 2022/day/2 directory)
 aoc_get_input(2, 2022) # day 2 of specified year
 ```

+In the descriptions below, the `YYYY` and `DD` placeholders are used to
+indicate where the year and day values will be inserted.

 [`aoc_new_year()`](https://ellakaye.github.io/aochelpers/reference/aoc_new_year.html)
 will